Western Carolina University’s Staff Senate began a new community service push this year, and ended up exceeding its goals.

 Staff Senate service opportunities over the past year have benefited a variety of local organizations and initiatives, including the Community Table, Project CARE (building ramps for local citizens to improve home accessibility), Fairview Elementary School, the campus voting site, Cullowhee Community Garden, the WCU Earth Day celebration, Project FIRE (heating assistance for the elderly) and the university trail system.
 “We are grateful for the relationships developed with campus and community partners to work together to serve the region and help fulfill part of WCU's mission to serve and engage with the campus and surrounding communities," Ritchie said.

-WCU staff members who would like to sign up for a volunteer opportunity should visit this website and look for the “Get Involved” link on the right.
 “Please remember that many local organizations need assistance, especially in the summer, when most student volunteers are away from campus,” Joseph said.
-Also, anyone interested in scheduling a group service opportunity or who has questions or suggestions should contact the senate at email@example.com.
+Also, anyone interested in scheduling a group service opportunity or who has questions or suggestions should contact the senate at firstname.lastname@example.org.